A four-day learning experience where participants dive deeper into FTE's facilitation practices

 Yes, if they register to attend and cover their travel.
 On a case-by-case basis, persons will be subject to review.

 FTE highly subsidizes the cost of this event.
-The registration is $550 and includes all expenses (excluding travel) for 3 nights of lodging, meals, and materials at the Chaminade Resort.
+The registration is $550 and includes all expenses (excluding travel) for 3 nights of lodging, meals, and materials in Serenbe.

-For more information or questions, please contact Marissa Akery.
+For more information or questions, please contact Community Engagement Manager, Marissa Akery.

-No. You are responsible for the cost of your transportation to Chaminade Resort.
-San Jose is the closest major airport, but getting yourself to and from Chaminade is up to you.
+No. You are responsible for the cost of your transportation to Serenbe.

-Plan to arrive at Chaminade Resort by 4 pm on Tuesday, May 27, and depart from Chaminade after breakfast on Friday, May 30.
+Plan to arrive at Serenbe by 4 pm on Monday, August 24, and depart from Serenbe after breakfast on Thursday, August 27.